BEEbyD/Business-Metrics-Analysis-with-Python/README.md

 # Business-Metrics-Analysis-with-Python
 This project provides a Python-based analysis of crucial business metrics using the Pandas library.
 It calculates and analyzes profit, profit margin, customer acquisition rate, and churn rate.
+The analysis includes monthly aggregations and trend identification, culminating in a business analysis dashboard visualized with Matplotlib.

+Key insights are derived from revenue, expenses, customer acquisition, and churn data.
+The project pinpoints periods of significant churn and highlights customer growth trends, offering valuable perspectives on business performance over time.
+This repository contains the Python scripts and potentially the sample data (business_data.xlsx) used for this analysis.
+It serves as a practical example of how to leverage Python for business intelligence and data-driven decision-making.